How to get the best car insurance in Nevada

 Some states require drivers to purchase additional coverage for uninsured or underinsured motorists, but Nevada is not one of them.

-When you’re shopping for car insurance, you might see these numbers written as 15/30/10.
-However, these minimums will be raised to 25/50/20 on July 1, 2018, so prepare to update your insurance.
+When you’re shopping for car insurance, you might see these numbers written as 25/50/20.
+These minimums were raised to 25/50/20 on July 1, 2018, so make sure you’ve updated your insurance since then.

 What additional coverage can I get in Nevada?